openequella/openEQUELLA/CONTRIBUTING.md

 ~/Source/Plugins/Core/com.equella.core/js$ yarn run dev:index
 ```

-This will build the javascript bundle to the correct location for running a dev EQUELLA and will
+This will build the javascript bundle to the correct location for running a dev openEQUELLA and will
 watch for source changes and re-build if required.

 ### SBT Notes